-The navigate to this website Long-tailed Ducks are still migrating through the area.
+The Long-tailed Ducks are still migrating through the area.
 On the 27th there was another impressive day total of 1,178!
 Only 6 were counted on the 29th, 57 on the 30th, and 157 on the 31st.
 After kind of a low period, species diversity went back up today.
-Today 8 buy tinidazole usa Greater Scaup, 1 Black & 22 White-winged Scoters, 4 Common Goldeneye, 47 Red-breasted Mergansers, a Common Loon, 2 Horned & 6 Red-necked Grebes and an adult Great Black-backed Gull were counted; a pretty good mix compared to earlier this week.
+Today 8 Greater Scaup, 1 Black & 22 White-winged Scoters, 4 Common Goldeneye, 47 Red-breasted Mergansers, a Common Loon, 2 Horned & 6 Red-necked Grebes and an adult Great Black-backed Gull were counted; a pretty good mix compared to earlier this week.

 96 Sandhill Cranes were counted on the 27th & 89 on the 29th.